panva/node-oidc-provider/docs/README.md

 ### clients

 Array of objects representing client metadata.
 These clients are referred to as static, they don't expire, never reload, are always available.
-In addition to these clients the provider will use your adapter's `find` method when a non-static client_id is encountered.
+In addition to these clients the authorization server will use your adapter's `find` method when a non-static client_id is encountered.
 If you only wish to support statically configured clients and no dynamic registration then make it so that your adapter resolves client find calls with a falsy value (e.g. `return Promise.resolve()`) and don't take unnecessary DB trips.
  Client's metadata is validated as defined by the respective specification they've been defined in.